 The following Kubernetes settings can be tweaked within custom sizing.

 Container requests and limits for cpu and memory can be specified in the

 deploymentEnvironment.customSizing section of the halconfig file.

 There are two ways to specify requests and limits

 echo:, followed by the container requests and limits.

-This sets resource configuration for the echo container in
+This sets resource configuration for the

 spin-echoservice’s pod only, not any sidecars (e.g. the monitoring daemon).